n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 ### Stage 3: Computing letter joining states ###

-In order to correctly apply the initial, medial, and final form substitutions from <abbr>GSUB</abbr> during stage 6, the shaping engine must tag every letter for possible application of the appropriate feature.
+In order to correctly apply the initial, medial, and final form substitutions from <abbr title="Glyph Substitution table">GSUB</abbr> during stage 6, the shaping engine must tag every letter for possible application of the appropriate feature.

 To determine which feature is appropriate, the shaping engine must